 Alternatively, you can also set up your instance access using a password for the ubuntu user.
 This requires you to enter this password every time you want to access the instance.

-Passwords are considered less secure than an SSH keypair given that a weak password can be brute-forced (that means just testing all combinations or the most common password patterns).
+Passwords are considered less secure than an SSH Key pair given that a weak password can be brute-forced (that means just testing all combinations or the most common password patterns).
 As SSH connections are open to the Internet they are routinely attacked by automatic botnets or bad actors.
 Cracking even 7 letter passwords can take as little as a few seconds when using a well-populated wordlist of typical password patterns e.g. password1234.

 To ensure your instance's security if you still chose to set up a password we autogenerate a password for you in our web application and enforce rules for password requirements when using the API.

-Please note: For your own security, the auto-generated password will only be shown once, so make sure to store it in a secure location like a password manager.
+Important: For your own security, the auto-generated password will only be shown once, so make sure to store it in a secure location like a password manager.
 We don't provide a password reset mechanism at this point.

 Common Problems

-ECDSA Key is being rejected
+ECDSA Key being rejected

 When connecting to an instance for the first time a warning appears.
-Sample output:

 $ ssh ubuntu@194.61.20.69